airbnb/streamalert/docs/source/config-global.rst

   }

-That being said, each Firehose that is created can be configured with an alarm that will fire when the incoming log volume drops below a specified threshold.
+Each Firehose that is created can be configured with an alarm that will fire when the incoming log volume drops below a specified threshold.
 This is disabled by default, and can be enabled by setting ``enable_alarm`` to ``true`` within the configuration for the log type.

 ============================  ============  ==============================================  ===============
 **Key**                       **Required**  **Default**                                     **Description**